metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 If you use some other code editor you should configure it according to these rules which are found in `.vscode`, `Config` and project root directory.

-### Rationale

-All of the scripts should use the same code style and order of code, without writing a long list of preferred code style\
-it should be enough to take a look at the existing scripts and figure it out right away.

 Not everything is automatically formatted, in short:\
 Use **PascalCase** for variables, types, symbols etc; **lowercase** for language keywords, for more info about type casing run: